partigabor/partigabor.github.io/content/posts/python-package.md

 # PIPELINE

 This is a concise step by step rough-guide on how to package and publish an open source python project, accompanied by an auto-generated documentation website (readthedocs.io).
-This post was made for myself under 5 minutes in case I forget how to do this, so the explanations are minimal.
-Contact me if needed, or follow the actual tutorials.
+This post are my own notes for my future self in case I forget how to do this, so the explanations are minimal.
+If lost, follow the actual tutorials in the footnotes.

 > Sources and links to tutorials on the bottom.